 The institute has always been internationally oriented and houses some of the world’s leading quantum researchers.
 After the introduction, the delegation continued down into the basement of the old institute where they visited one of the many quantum laboratories and Prof. Albert Schliesser, who came to the Niels Bohr Institute from the École Polytechnique Fédérale de Lausanne, EPFL in Lausanne, Switzerland, welcomed Minister Wang and his delegation, which could barely fit in the cramped laboratory.

 Schliesser talked about the institute’s quantum research, which spans a wide range.
 The research focuses on everything from quantum internet and quantum computers, sensors and atomic clocks for teleportation of information from light to light and quantum encryption, etc., and the Minister of Science and Technology listened with great interest and asked many questions.
 After half an hour, the entourage continued on up to Niels Bohr’s study, where coffee and cake was laid out and their conversation continued.

 Niels Bohr died in 1962, and his study room remains precisely as it was then.
 Many great personalities made their way here to have a conversation with Niels Bohr, who placed great emphasis on openness and dialogue.
 He created a fundamentally new way of thinking in physics, while at the same time creating an international environment that attracted some of the most talented researchers from around the world.
-(Click on the image to see more and larger images)

 The visit ended with an exchange of gifts, followed by a group photo outside the Niels Bohr Institute.